telefonicaid/fiware-orion/doc/manuals/devel/semaphores.md

 [Top](#top)

 ## Notification queue semaphore
-When a thread pool is used (using the [CLI parameter](../admin/cli.md) `-notificationMode`), for sending of notifications, a queue is used to feed the notifications to the workers in the thread pool.
+When thread pools are used (using the [CLI parameter](../admin/cli.md) `-notificationMode`), for sending of notifications, a queue is used to feed the notifications to the workers in the thread pool.
 This queue is protected by a semaphore.
+If serveral queues are used (i.e. a default queue and a per-service queues) then a semaphore exists in each queue.

 The semaphore, of type `boost::mutex`, is called `mtx` and it is a private member of the class `SyncQOverflow`, found in `src/lib/common/SyncQOverflow.h`: